IIIF/api/source/api/content-state/0.3/index.md

 #### 3.1.3 Accepting the content state as a paste operation
 {: #initialization-mechanisms-paste}

-The client allows the content state URL or data to be pasted into part of its UI (e.g., from a "Load..." option exposing a `textarea` element for the user to manually paste into).
+The client allows the content state URI or data to be pasted into part of its UI (e.g., from a "Load..." option exposing a `textarea` element for the user to manually paste into).
 A client can also accept a paste operation transparently, by reading from the clipboard:

 ```html
 <script>